Dhananjay42/crackseg9k/pix2pix/without_features/README.md

                 [--lambda LAMBDA] [--epochs EPOCHS] [--buffer_size BUFFER_SIZE]

     ```
     You can keep track of the training process by monitoring the "progress" and the "logs" folders.
+The "progress" folder shows a random test image, the ground truth, and the predicted mask as a function of the number of epochs.
+The "logs" folder stores the file to monitor training.

 ### Inferencing using the trained model